-A student who withdraws, cancels, becomes inactive, enrolls less than full-time (when full-time enrollment is required for scholarship retention), or is suspended or dismissed from the College, will lose his/her scholarship eligibility.
-A student who is classified under one of the above categories due to medical reason may appeal in writing to the Committee to have his/her scholarship reinstated.
+Students who withdraw, cancel, become inactive, enroll less than full-time (when full-time enrollment is required for scholarship retention), or are suspended or dismissed from the College will lose their scholarship eligibility.
+Students who are classified under one of the above categories due to medical reason may appeal in writing to the Committee to have their scholarship reinstated.
 The appeal must be submitted in writing with supporting documentation.

-For full policy, see www.cambridgecollege.edu/ scholarship-awarding-and-administration-policy
+For full policy, see www.cambridgecollege.edu/scholarship-awarding-and-administration-policy